hashicorp/terraform-provider-tfe/website/docs/d/workspace.html.markdown

 * `runs_count` - The number of runs on the workspace.
 * `speculative_enabled` - Indicates whether this workspace allows speculative plans.
 * `ssh_key_id` - The ID of an SSH key assigned to the workspace.
 * `structured_run_output_enabled` - Indicates whether runs in this workspace use the enhanced apply UI.
 * `tag_names` - The names of tags added to this workspace.
 * `terraform_version` - The version of Terraform used for this workspace.
 * `trigger_prefixes` - List of repository-root-relative paths which describe all locations to be tracked for changes.
 * `vcs_repo` - Settings for the workspace's VCS repository.
+* `variables` - List containing variables configured on the workspace
 * `working_directory` - A relative path that Terraform will execute within.